silnrsi/font-scheherazade/source/typetuner/README_TT.txt

 A number of glyph variations are accessible through font features available via both OpenType and Graphite technologies.

-Scheherazade is released under the SIL Open Font License.
+Scheherazade New is released under the SIL Open Font License.
 Scheherazade is a trademark of SIL International.

 See the OFL and OFL-FAQ for details of the SIL Open Font License.